Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 }
 ```

 It's a linear allocator, the fastest kind, it is much faster than malloc.
 It helps your program run faster while also providing many of the benefits of garbage collected languages.
 Normally Temporary_Storage will allocate heap memory, but see § 21.4.4
 There is a pointer `data` to the start of free memory.
 If enough free memory is available to service your request, this pointer is advanced and returns the result.
 If there's not enough free memory, we ask the OS for more RAM.
 Because Temporary_Storage is expected to be for small-to-medium-sized allocations, we don't expect this to happen very often (and if we want, we can pre-allocate all the memory and lock it down so that the OS is never consulted.)

-When does the memory get freed? 	_Fire and forget!_
+When does the memory get freed?
+_Fire and forget!_
 It happens when your program  calls `Basic.reset_temporary_storage()`.
 When does this happen?
 Whenever you want, but many programs have a natural time at which it is best to call this.
 For example, interactive programs like games or phone applications tend to run in a loop, drawing one frame for each iteration of the loop.
 You can call `reset_temporary_storage()` at the end (or beginning) of each frame.
 This makes a clear boundary that you know temporarily-allocated memory cannot cross: at the end of the loop, it's all gone.
 You can't free individual items in Temporary Storage.
 Also, don't keep pointers to things in Temporary Storage.

 > What happens when Temporary Storage is completely occupied?
 > In a debug build, if the `high_water_mark` exceeds the temporary storage memory capacity, temporary storage will default back to the normal heap allocator to allocate more memory.
 In a release build, your program might crash, or have memory corruption problems.
 Use the memory-leak detector discussed in § 21.4 to investigate such cases.

-> When is Temporary_Storage appropriate? when your memory allocations have a (relatively) short life-time.
+> When is Temporary_Storage appropriate?
+When your memory allocations have a (relatively) short life-time.
 > When is Temporary_Storage NOT appropriate?
 If your data need to live beyond the current frame, or be seen by a separate thread that doesn't re-join before you reset the memory.

 A typical game loop goes like this: